maggie-jiayizhang/pni_adv_python/week1/data_readme.md

 # Information about the dataset
+The actual data file (`recording_0.npy`) can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1TOpoUXyNcO3XrBJ5ie64_v_ZoQkSaptX?usp=sharing) -- not included because it's too large for git.
+You can download it into your `week1/data` folder!

 - This dataset is extracted from the data published in Daie et al. 2021 (*Nat Neuro*).
 In the original study, the researchers recorded neurons from mouse left anterolateral motor cortex (ALM) while the animals were executing a delayed decision-making task.
 - The extracted dataset contains both neural recordings and animal choice for a number of trials.
 For a mouse `x`, all data are stored in the `data` directory, with format string `recording_{x}.npy`
 - For each mouse, 4 data matrices are stored in its `recording_{x}.npy` file: